watson-developer-cloud/swift-sdk/README.md

 let classifierID = "your-classifier-id" visualRecognition.deleteLocalModel(classifierID: classifierID)
 ```

+#### Important notes
+* Alternatively, a Watson created Core ML model can be packaged in the main app bundle using the naming convention `<classified_id>.mlmodel`.
+The SDK will reference this model for any updates if no model can be found in the `Application Support` directory.
+Updated models will be downloaded to the `Application Support` directory.

 The following links provide more information about the IBM Watson Visual Recognition service: